 If you want to enjoy nature at its best, then visiting Iceland is the way to go.
 It’s like the country is specially built for road trips.
 Whether you intend to go on a rural trip or you just want to enjoy the spectacular landscapes, this country is all built for it.
-However, one tiny drawback on this Europe most desired tourist center is that; you definitely can’t help but to drive across Iceland’s many gravel roads.
+However, one tiny drawback of this is that you definitely can’t help but drive across Iceland’s many gravel roads.

-Every now and then when travelling around Iceland, you will come across gravel roads which can be very challenging even for the most experienced drivers.
-These roads are not the smooth and comfortable paved roads like the asphalt roads that you are more likely used to in your home country.
+Every now and then when traveling around Iceland, you will come across gravel roads which can be very challenging even for the most experienced drivers.
+These roads are not smooth and comfortable paved roads like the asphalt roads that you are more likely used to in your home country.

-If you did decide to bring your car to Iceland or you decided to rent a car, there are some important information which is specially designed by the Iceland Road Administration that can help road users drive safer considering Iceland ever changing weather conditions and changing scenery.
+If you did decide to bring your car or you decided to rent a car in Reykjavik, there is some important information that is specially designed by the Iceland Road Administration that can help road users drive safer considering Iceland's ever-changing weather conditions and changing scenery.

-So, if you are set on your Icelandic road trip here are some important information to keep you on the good side of the law when driving on gravel roads in Iceland.
+So, if you are set on your Icelandic road trip here is some important information to keep you on the good side of the law when driving on gravel roads in Iceland.

 Driving around the ring road in Iceland is a wonderful way to have a total feel of what nature has to offer.
-Most people travelling around Iceland for the first time are fascinated by the islands beautiful coastal and natural wonders stretching all around the country.
+Most people traveling around Iceland for the first time are fascinated by the island's beautiful coastal and natural wonders stretching all around the country.

 In Iceland, to reduce road accidents, drivers and passengers are required by law to wear seatbelts and keep to road speed limits.
 Irrespective of the sort of vehicle you are driving.
-According to investigation by the Icelandic Road Administration; causes of road accidents have shown that a large number of those that lost their lives where drivers that breach the speed limits and were not using the seat belt.
+According to an investigation by the Icelandic Road Administration; the causes of road accidents have shown that a large number of those that lost their lives were drivers that breached the speed limits and were not using their seat belts.

 Over speeding is one of the major causes of road accidents in Iceland.
-The accidents are not mostly caused by the road conditions or the weather conditions but excessive speed by the drivers.
-When you are driving on top speed, it reduces reaction time and makes it almost impossible to control the vehicle on any Icelandic roads.
+The accidents are not mostly caused by the road conditions or the weather conditions but by the excessive speed of the drivers.
+When you are driving at top speed, it reduces reaction time and makes it almost impossible to control the vehicle on any Icelandic roads.

-Travelling around Iceland can be fun!
+Traveling around Iceland can be fun!
 And there are times you might be tempted to hit on the accelerator because you really want to get to the next place in a hurry or you just want to speed because nobody is watching.
-Although, you might not likely encounter road Marshalls in most of these roads, however, be certain that there are speed cameras somewhere nearby to take photos of your license plate.
-Just be prepared to pay additional fee to your car rental company as fine for violating the Iceland speed limit.
+Although, you might not likely encounter road Marshalls on most of these roads, however, be certain that there are speed cameras somewhere nearby to take photos of your license plate.
+Just be prepared to pay an additional fee to your car rental company as a fine for violating the Iceland speed limit.

 These are the maximum limits set by the Iceland authorities.
 However, it doesn’t necessarily mean these limits are the right speed to keep in some cases.

-Also, if you are plying the Iceland rural areas, you might likely encounter a flock of sheep, ducks and probably some cows on the roads (very common scenery in Iceland rural areas) so driving with speed caution can save the day.
+Also, if you are plying Iceland's rural areas, you might likely encounter a flock of sheep, ducks, and probably some cows on the roads (very common scenery in Iceland's rural areas) so driving with speed caution can save the day.

-Many sections of the ring road are gravel roads which is about 1.332 kilometers - i.e. 20% kilometers of gravel roads.
+Many sections of the ring road are gravel roads which are about 1.332 kilometers - i.e. 20% kilometers of gravel roads.
 This is excluding all the highland roads and secondary country roads.

-At times, just a tiny piece of loose gravel can cause serious damage to the vehicle and some other times, you may drive on many gravely roads and no single damage will occur.
+At times, just a tiny piece of loose gravel can cause serious damage to the vehicle, and some other times, you may drive on many gravel roads and no single damage will occur.
 This is just how it is.

 More reason why when asked this question I highly recommend you take the gravel protection cover even when driving in winter.